wp-add-ons/wpforms-repeater-field/README.md

 2. [Different Ways to Use WPForms Repeater Fields](https://add-ons.org/different-ways-to-use-wpforms-repeater-fields/)

 ### Wrapping up
 In this article, we tried to give you a detailed guide on how you can allow users to add fields to your WordPress form.
-So don’t forget to install the [WPForms Repeater Fields by Rednumber Developer](https://1.envato.market/rQz7P5) plugin to make it easier than ever to create custom forms with repeater fields to place on your site.
+So don’t forget to install the [WPForms Repeater Fields by add-ons.org Developer](https://add-ons.org/plugin/wpforms-repeater-fields/) plugin to make it easier than ever to create custom forms with repeater fields to place on your site.